CFloy66-v12o/network_scanner/README.md

 # network_scanner
-python network scanner with scapy. ability to discover clients on a network (sans-verbose output)
+python network scanner with scapy. ability to discover clients on a network